selcukes/selcukes.github.io/docs/03_guides/collections.md

 Map.of("name", "Bob","gender", "M"),
 Map.of("name", "Charlie","gender", "M"));
 ```
-In the above two DataTable's, table1 and table2, with a common column "name".
-We join the two tables on this column using the join method, and merge the rows using a lambda expression that combines the data from both tables into a new HashMap.
+In the example above, we have two DataTables, table1 and table2, with a common column "name".
+We can use the join method to merge the two tables on this column, and a lambda expression to merge the rows from both tables into a new map.
 ```java
 DataTable<String, Object> joinedTable = table1.join(table2, "name",
         (row1, row2) -> {